hashicorp/terraform-provider-consul/docs/resources/acl_role.md

 * `policies` - (Optional) The list of policies that should be applied to the role.
 * `service_identities` - (Optional) The list of service identities that should be applied to the role.
 * `node_identities` - (Optional) The list of node identities that should be applied to the role.
-* `templated_policies` - (Optional) The list of templated policies that should be applied to the token.
 * `namespace` - (Optional, Enterprise Only) The namespace to create the role within.
 * `partition` - (Optional, Enterprise Only) The partition the ACL role is associated with.